 Mastodon is a relatively new social media service, but I’ve grown to like it quite a bit.
 Of course, any new service these days will need good apps if it’s going to get anywhere.
 Thankfully, the iOS apps are getting pretty good.

-If you need a primer on Mastodon, how it works, or why I think it’s important, I maintain a Dropmark collection of Mastodon guides, links, tips, and tools.
-If you want my elevator pitch: Mastodon is a social network run by and for its users.
+If you need a primer on Mastodon, how it works, or why I think it’s important, I wrote a simple, plain-language overview of Mastodon’s mission and advantages.
+I also maintain a Dropmark collection of Mastodon guides, links, tips, and tools.
+But if you want my elevator pitch: Mastodon is a social network run by and for its users.
 “Community-owned and ad-free,” says the landing page.

 You can post all the typical stuff publicly or keep it private to your followers.
 There is no advertising or tracking, and none of the insidious, destructive incentives that come with it.
 There is also no central company to ruin things, and it has a growing, open API that welcomes apps and even other services.